Disappearance of Ames Glover

-Ames Glover (born 21 August 1989) disappeared on 5 February 1990 at the age of five months from the back seat of his father's car in west London.
+Ames Glover (born 21 August 1989) disappeared on 5 February 1990 at the age of five months from the back seat of his father's car in Southall, a suburban town in West London, England.
 No trace of him has ever been found.

 Disappearance

 Ames's father Paul Glover reported to police that he had left his son in the back seat of his car in Southall for approximately twenty minutes while he went to a cashpoint followed by a take-away restaurant.
 On his return he discovered that Ames was missing.

 Police investigations

 Initial investigation

 Over 2,000 people, including both of Ames's parents, were interviewed by police investigating his disappearance, but no charges were brought and there were no solid leads on what had happened to him.

 Controversy

 Police conduct of the case has been criticised at the time and subsequently, information about Ames's family set-up (his parents were estranged at the time of his disappearance, and he had been on an "at risk register") was passed to the media by police and it seems likely that this led the case to receive a much lower public profile than other child disappearances around the same time.
-Ingrained racism in the media and public attitudes has also been implicated: writing about the case in the Independent over two decades after Ames disappeared, Philip Hensher reflected that it is "harder to make a good story out of a missing black child than out of one with blond hair and blue eyes."
+Racism in media and public attitudes has also been implicated: writing about the case in the Independent over two decades after Ames disappeared, Philip Hensher reflected that it is "harder to make a good story out of a missing black child than out of one with blond hair and blue eyes."